Kingsquee/Worldsong/utils/README.md

-utils

-This folder stores the common tools used by processes.
+This directory stores the common tools used by routines.
 Raycasting and that sort of thing.